hbjcr/mars_docs/README.md

 **2. Create a new MARS cluster**

-Execute the following command in the first cluster server only
+Execute the following command in the Node A only

 ```
 marsadm create-cluster